 Over the past 10 years, the Port has recorded significant growth in traffic volumes, which has put a strain on existing port infrastructure; necessitating costly investment to improve operations and service delivery.
 Between 2002 and 2006, the Port saw a total cargo increase of approximately four million tonnes, jumping from 10.2 million tonnes of cargo in the former, and 14.4 million tonnes in the latter; representative of a 40 percent growth during this time and accounting for a 12 percent share of global trade.

 At present, the Port of Mombasa has 19 functional berths with a capacity to handle more than one million TEUs, and two new container berths with 1.2 million TEUs capacity; in line with this, container traffic has been growing at an average rate of 11 percent per annum over the past few years.
-In the face of this continual growth, KPA has made significant strides to improve efficiencies at the Port of Mombasa, starting with the automation of key port services and the use of technology in its internal processes to improve accuracy and reliability.
+In the face of this continual growth, Kenya Ports Authority has made significant strides to improve efficiencies at the Port of Mombasa, starting with the automation of key port services and the use of technology in its internal processes to improve accuracy and reliability.

 “KPA’s IT strategy is driven by its vision to achieve a rating among the top 20 ports in the world in terms of reputation and performance for the Port of Mombasa.
 To achieve this, we have adopted a fully-integrated IT strategy that encompasses enterprise resource planning systems, a water front system and community based system all available on the web.
 It is the only port that is fully developed with modern equipment, hence making it the principal Port in the region,” said the Company.